 Through the formal evaluation process and informal communication, leadership becomes aware of staffs' goals for their future in the agency.
 Opportunities then are created to permit the employee to try job duties that correlate with their goals and allow the supervisor to evaluate the performance.
 Employees also attend training workshops and leadership seminars when the budget permits.
-Several staff members began at lower levels in the agency and have moved upward through the agency, including two of the Deputies who started as law clerks.
+Allowing staff members to choose the position they would like to learn more about during cross-training activities also helps to foster career paths.
+Several staff members began at lower levels in the agency and have moved upward through the agency, including one Deputy and the Administrator, who started as law clerks.